Management of post-traumatic stress disorder: Yoga therapy treatment

 Yoga has shown promise of reducing symptoms of PTSD when is it used alongside other treatments.
 Yoga promotes a mind and body connection that can help empower people to embrace their own general wellness.
 Yoga also increases affect awareness and can help people learn to regulate their emotions, which can be instrumental in helping people overcome symptoms of PTSD.

 A randomised controlled trial including 209 participants, mainly veterans, showed a decrease in the severity of PTSD symptoms among the group that participated in a yoga program, as opposed to another group that participated in a wellness lifestyle program.
 After 16 weeks, the yoga group displayed a statistically significant decrease in PTSD symptoms compared to the other group.
 Some of these symptoms that were improved included sleep quality, emotional awareness, depression, anxiety, and others.
 The Clinician Administered PTSD Scale and the PTSD checklist were used to assess PTSD symptoms.
 A statistically significant difference between the two groups was not found again at a 7-month follow up, suggesting that this sort of therapy may be best used in addition to other types of treatments.

 Other studies have shown similar, promising effects on symptoms of PTSD.
 Among these, there was a randomised controlled trial using 64 women with chronic, treatment resistant PTSD.
 A control was compared to a group that participated in yoga and another group that attended supportive women's health education classes.
 Statistically significant differences were found between all three of these groups, the yoga group seeing the most drastic reduction in symptoms of PTSD.
 This option is usually very accessible and easy for people to do in conjunction with other treatments.

+Yoga is endorsed as an effective PTSD treatment in the bestselling book "The Body Keeps the Score".